 Boosting cybersecurity with compliance

-Compliance addresses each of the key areas that businesses need to focus on and can be a valuable tool in minimising the threat of cyber attacks.
+Compliance addresses each of the key areas businesses need to focus on and can be a valuable tool in minimising the threat of cyber attacks.
 Here are a few ways to leverage compliance in the mitigation of cybersecurity threats:

 - Establishing and enforcing security policies and procedures.
 Compliance requirements often mandate the implementation of specific security controls, such as password complexity requirements, data encryption, and access control.
 These controls can help to reduce the risk of unauthorised access, data breaches, and other cyberattacks.